The Medical Equipment Bank appreciates donations from individuals and organizations. The funds are used to refurbish donated medical equipment.

 Tim Burgman of Woodlawn Funeral Home, Cemetery & Cremation, donates $1,500 each month to cover the $18,000 annual cost of rent and utilities to house donated medical equipment and supplies in memory of his wife Ann Burgman.

-The Senior Action Network donated $1,500.00 to help people in need.
+The Senior Action Network donated to the Medical Equipment Bank to help people in need.

 Thank You: Altrusa 2014

 Altrusa Club of Olympia adopted the Medical Equipment Bank and donates financial help, gift cards, tools, and shelving.
 Mike Kelly, MEB Coord says:

 “We were so blessed by Altrusa, the ladies adopted The Medical Equipment Bank and donated shelves, tools, a gift certificate, and financially helped us out.
 I was speechless.
 We so love the ladies from Altrusa, (Above is Altrusa’s Kim Rinehardt handing me the goodies.)
 THANK YOU from the bottom of our hearts!
 Check them out at the Thurston County Fair, they are the ones selling those huge elephant ears I so dearly love (and not suppose to have – shhhh).“